 3. Peppermint Tea

 From the Mentha piperita plant, peppermint contains menthol.
 This compound has been known to reduce inflammation, which in turn helps those afflicted with IBS.

 The beauty of the healing properties in peppermint is you can take peppermint capsules or peppermint oil for a similar effect on the stomach.

 Drink peppermint tea for a tummy ache, bloating, gas, and other intestinal aches.

 The polysaccharides in marshmallow root perform a unique and necessary function— helping to promote the growth of mucus cells lining your intestinal tract.

 This is ideal for those with perforated intestines or leaky gut, or those at risk of thinning their intestinal linings.

 But marshmallow root doesn’t just coat the lining of your intestinal tract.
-It also increases mucus cell production in your throat and stomach, in addition to lowering histamine levels (which become higher during inflammatory periods.)
+It also increases mucus cell production in your stomach and throat, in addition to lowering histamine levels (which become higher during inflammatory periods.)